horizon-ab/congenial-tribble/_pages/03_notes.md

 Import Scanner from java and create a new object with it.
 Get input for variables with object.getLine(), object.getBoolean(), object.getInt(), etc.

+## Abstract Methods and Classes

+Using the keyword abstract allows one to hide certain details of methods and classes (mainly for security purposes).

+Abstract classes cannot be used to create objects, only child clsases that extends from the abstract class can have objects that can access the attributes and methods inside abstract classes.

+Abstract methods are established inside abstract classes